-c) Outside Director serving as Audit and Supervisory Committee Member Tadatsugu Ishimoto has professional knowledge in finance and accounting as a tax accountant, as well as experience of management supervision as an outside auditor and Outside Director for general business corporations.
+c) Outside Director serving as Audit and Supervisory Committee Member Tadatsugu Ishimoto has professional knowledge in finance as a tax accountant, as well as experience of management supervision as an outside auditor and Outside Director for general business corporations.
 The Company has appointed him as Outside Director serving as Audit and Supervisory Committee Member with the expectation that he could draw on his knowledge and experience in audit system of the Company.

-Outside Director serving as Audit and Supervisory Committee Member Tadatsugu Ishimoto owns 150 share acquisition rights of the Company (the number of shares issued upon exercise of share acquisition rights: 15,000), but has no personal, capital, business relationship, or other conflicts of interest with the Company other than this.
+Outside Director serving as Audit and Supervisory Committee Member Tadatsugu Ishimoto owns 10,000 shares of the Company and 50 share acquisition rights of the Company (the number of shares issued upon exercise of share acquisition

-d) Outside Director serving as Audit and Supervisory Committee Member Maiko Chihara has professional insight in corporate legal affairs as a lawyer, as well as experience of management supervision as an outside auditor for general business corporations.
-The Company has appointed her as Outside Director serving as Audit and Supervisory Committee Member with the expectation that she could draw on her knowledge and experience in audit system of the Company from a female perspective.
+- rights: 5,000), but has no personal, capital, business relationship, or other conflicts of interest with the Company other than this. - d) Outside Director serving as Audit and Supervisory Committee Member Maiko Chihara has a wealth of knowledge on corporate crisis management and compliance systems as a lawyer, as well as experience of management supervision as an outside auditor for general business corporations.
+The Company has appointed her as Outside Director serving as Audit and Supervisory Committee Member with the expectation that she could draw on her knowledge and experience in audit system of the Company.
 Outside Director serving as Audit and Supervisory Committee Member Maiko Chihara owns 50 share acquisition rights of the Company (the number of shares issued upon exercise of share acquisition rights: 5,000), but has no personal, capital, business relationship, or other conflicts of interest with the Company other than this.